Hudon History, Family Crest & Coats of Arms

 The history of the Hudon name began during the Middle Ages in a region known as Brittany.
 The French name is derived from the Germanic personal name Holdwin, which meant strong friend.

 The surname Hudon was first found in Brittany, where this distinguished family held a family seat since early times.

-Important Dates for the Hudon family
+Early History of the Hudon family

 This web page shows only a small excerpt of our Hudon research.
 Another 130 words (9 lines of text) covering the years 1598, 1599, 1687, 1702, 1714, and 1744 are included under the topic Early Hudon History in all our PDF Extended History products and printed products wherever possible.

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Hudon, including Heude, Hude, Heudon, Hudon, Heudelon, Hudelon, Heudelin, Hudelin, Heudelot, Hudelot, Heudel, Hudel, Heudet, Hudet, Heudot, Hudot, Heudaut, Hudaut, Heudault, Hudault, Heudier and many more.

 Early Notables of the Hudon family (pre 1700)